 There are many locations in Washington that offer excellent potential for vinifera.
 However, understanding the role of mesoclimates (of a vineyard) and microclimates (of a vine or row) is essential in making distinctive, world-class wines.
 Locating and developing a particular site for Rhône grapes is challenging.
 Many parameters are involved, but primarily, due to the State's northern latitude, the role of weather is crucial.
 Foremost is the growing season's cumulative heat units, providing the sunlight needed to ripen all the varietals.
 Air drainage, or the movement of air due to slope, is essential to avoid frost damage and to temper the severe winter freezes that occasionally occur in a desert climate at roughly 47 degrees northern latitude.

 Syrah is capable of adapting to a fairly wide range of conditions, but the reds of the Southern Rhône, such as Grenache, Mourvèdre, and Counoise require substantial heat and a longer growing season.
-We've spent fifteen years making critical choices, arriving at a handful of appropriate sites that nurture these grapes.
-The result has been outstanding examples of Rhône varietal wines.
-Each site offers distinctive qualities, giving us wonderful complexity and fruit depth.
-Our twenty-year quest has contributed greatly towards the understanding of Rhône varietal viticulture in Washington State.
+We spent fifteen years making critical choices, arriving at a handful of appropriate sites that nurture these grapes.
+This resulted in outstanding examples of Rhône varietal wines.
+Each site offered distinctive qualities, giving us wonderful complexity and fruit depth.
+Our twenty-year quest contributed greatly towards the understanding of Rhône varietal viticulture in Washington State.